 Where to eat and drink: The Snook Inn is a popular place.
 It’s right on the water and has excellent burgers and steaks.

 Why you should visit: When winter sets in and you just need to feel the sun on your face and sand in your toes, there’s no place better than Marco Island in southwest Florida.
 Marco is easy to get to and set in a beautiful location, just about as far south as you can go on Florida’s Gulf Coast.

 Marco Island has plenty of unique things to do for a winter getaway to a tropical destination.
-The sun is bright but the temperatures are moderate in the mid-high 80s (F).
-Winter is the dry season so the humidity is low.
+The sun is bright, but the temperatures are moderate in the mid-to-high 80s (F).
+Winter is Florida’s dry season, so the humidity is low.
 Bring shorts, sandals, and your favorite swimsuit and you’re good to go.

-Located just south of the city of Naples, Marco Island sits on the edge of the Everglades and at the start of the 10,000 Islands so there’s plenty of sun, sand, and surf.
-If you long to laze by the water, beach combing, sun bathing, and shelling are favorite relaxing pastimes and there are 6 miles beaches of pristine white sand beaches that are never crowded.
+Located just south of the city of Naples, Marco Island sits on the edge of the Everglades and at the start of the 10,000 Islands, so there’s plenty of sun, sand, and surf.
+If you long to laze by the water, beach combing, sun bathing, and shelling are favorite relaxing pastimes, and there are 6 miles of pristine white sand beaches that are never crowded.

-When you need a day off from fun in the sun, there are a variety of boutique shops that offer excellent shopping.
+When you need a day off from fun in the sun, Marco Island’s many boutiques offer excellent shopping.
 In the evening, relax with a cocktail at a sunset happy hour at the JW Marriott’s Kane Tiki Bar, then enjoy dinner at a wide range of restaurants.